EclipseIsDead/fluid-ic/ReadMe.md

 ## Build

+Change the main shader paths in fluid.cpp and use absolute pathing.
+I will fix this later.
 Included fluid in build for an initial executable.
 To build yourself, run:

 ```bash
 cd build